Here’s how you can make regular overseas payments without going broke.

 - If the provider quotes a different rate to the one above please let us know

-Why might someone need to make regular overseas payments?
+Why might I need to make regular overseas payments?

 - Do you own property overseas?

-- Are you spending a few months traveling, but you still need to keep on top of your bills at home?
+- Are you spending a few months traveling but still need to keep on top of your bills at home?

-- Are you working in the United States and sending money back home to your family when you can?
+- Are you working in the United States and sending money back home when you can?

-From mortgage payments, credit-card bills and other debts to utilities, salary transfers and depositing rental income you receive, there’s a long list of reasons why you might need to set up a recurring international transfer.
-It makes sense to compare your options and find a secure and cost-effective way to make international money transfers.
+From mortgage payments, credit card bills and other debts to utilities, salary transfers and rental income deposits — there’s a long list of reasons why you might need to set up a recurring international transfer.
+It makes sense to compare your options to find a secure, cost-effective solution.

-Making an overseas payment requires you to pay money to an intermediary that handles your transfer – this is usually your bank or a money transfer company.
-The provider you choose will then convert your US dollars into the currency you wish to send overseas and transfer the money to your recipient.
-The money you sent can be transferred directly into your beneficiary’s bank account or in some cases can be made available for collection in cash from a transfer company branch near your recipient.
+Making an overseas payment requires you to pay money to an intermediary to handle your transfer — typically your local bank or a money transfer company.
+The provider you choose then converts your US dollars into the currency you’re sending overseas and transfers the money to your recipient.
+The money you sent can be transferred directly into a bank account or sometimes can be made available for a cash pickup at an agent location abroad.

-Sourav is an Indian national who has spent the past year working in the construction in Los Angeles.
-He has sent a payment of $1,000 home to his family every month for the past year, but sending the payments through his bank has put a major drain on his finances.
-Sourav decides to compare the cost and features of his bank’s transfer service with that offered by a specialist transfer provider to see if he can find a better deal.
+Sourav is an Indian national who’s spent the past year working in construction in Los Angeles.
+He’s sent a payment of $1,000 home to his family every month for the past year.
+But sending these payments through his bank has resulted in a major drain on his finances.

 |Exchange rate||1 USD = 63.24 INR||1 USD = 64.10 INR|

-As this example shows, Sourav can save $45 in transfer fees just by sending the funds with a transfer company instead of a bank, plus he can also ensure that his parents receive an extra 860 Indian Rupees.
+Sourav learns that he can save $40 in transfer fees just by sending the funds with a transfer company instead of a bank.
+He can also ensure that his parents receive an extra 860 Indian rupees.

 How do I compare international money transfer services?

 - Recurring transfers.
-Does the provider offer you the option to set up recurring transfers in advance?
-How far ahead can you schedule transfers, how easy is it and will you have to pay an extra fee?
+Does the provider offer the option to set up recurring transfers in advance?
+How far ahead can you schedule transfers, and will you need to pay an extra fee?

-- Simple.
-Sending money overseas on a regular basis is incredibly simple and convenient with online transfer companies.
+- It’s simple.
+Sending regular overseas payments is simple and convenient with online transfer specialists.

-- Affordable.
-You can now send more affordable transfers than before thanks to the high exchange rates and low fees as transfer providers compete for customers.
+- It’s affordable.
+You can now send more affordable transfers than before thanks to competitive exchange rates and fees offered by transfer providers.

 - Manage your finances.
-Sending regular overseas payments allows you to manage your finances no matter where you are in the world.
+Sending regular overseas payments allows you to keep on top of your finances no matter where you are in the world.

 - Regular transfers not always an option.
-Some companies only offer one-off transfers and won’t make it possible to schedule regular payments.
-As a result, re-entering all your transaction details every time you need to send a transfer can be frustrating and time consuming.
+Some companies offer only one-off transfers.
+The time it takes to enter all your transaction details every time you need to send a transfer can be frustrating.

 Frequently asked questions